 - 1. Demonstrate proficiency in understanding concepts of income tax by exhibiting a thorough understanding of fundamental tax concepts such as agricultural income, assessee classification, assessment year determination, and the distinction between gross total income, exemptions, and deductions within the framework of the Income Tax Act 1961.
 (Understand) - 2.
-Apply taxation principles to Income Sources: Students will demonstrate the ability to analyze and compute taxable income from salary, house property, and other sources, including the valuation of perquisites and the application of relevant deductions, thereby gaining practical skills essential for tax computation and compliance.
+Apply taxation principles to Income Sources: Students will demonstrate the ability to analyze and compute taxable income from salary including the valuation of perquisites and the application of relevant deductions, thereby gaining practical skills essential for tax computation and compliance.
 (Apply)

-Unit Content ı Introduction of Income Tax Act 1961 and basic concepts a) Basic concepts - Introduction of Income Tax Act 1961; Finance Act; Concepts of - Agricultural income, Assessee, Assessment year, Previous year, Person, Income, Gross total income, Charge of income Tax; Difference between Exemptions and Deductions; Introduction to Heads of Income. b) Residential Status - Rules for determining residential status of Individual, HUF, Firm and Company, need to determine residential status, Incidence of tax; Problems on determining residential status.
-Income from Salary a) Income from Salary - Scope of Chargeability (Section 15); Salary, Allowances, perquisites, exemptions and deductions. b) Allowances - House Rent Allowance, Transport Allowance, Children Education Allowance, Medical allowance. c) Perquisite - Valuation of Rent- free Accommodation; Motor Car; Valuation of medical facility. d) Practical problems on computation of income from salary (excluding retirement benefits). Ш Theory: Income from House Property a) Income from House Property - Scope of Chargeability (Section 22); Study of the concepts: Let-out property, Self-occupied properties, Gross Annual Value, Net Annual value - Deductions (Standard deduction and deduction in respect of payment of interest on borrowed capital) Income from Other Sources a) Scope of Chargeability [Section 56]; Admissible Deductions (Section 57), Disallowances (Section 58) Problems:

-Computation of Taxable Income and Income tax of an Individual Assessee c) Problems on Computation of Gross Total Income, Taxable Income and Income Tax liability of an Individual assessee considering the income under the heads of Salary, House Property and Other Sources.
+() (Арріу) Unit Content ı Introduction of Income Tax Act 1961 and basic concepts a) Basic concepts - Introduction of Income Tax Act 1961; Finance Act; Concepts of - Agricultural income, Assessee, Assessment year, Previous year, Person, Income, Gross total income, Charge of income Tax; Difference between Exemptions and Deductions; Introduction to Heads of Income. b) Residential Status - Rules for determining residential status of Individual Assessee.
+Income from Salary a) Income from Salary - Scope of Chargeability (Section 15); Salary, exemptions and deductions. b) Allowances - House Rent Allowance, Transport Allowance, Children Education Allowance, Medical allowance. c) Perquisite - Valuation of Rent- free Accommodation; Motor Car; Valuation of medical facility. d) Practical problems on computation of income from salary (excluding retirement benefits).
+II Computation of Taxable Income and Income tax of an Individual Assessee a) Computation of Gross Total Income, Deductions under Sections 80C, 80D, 80DD, 80DDB, 80E, 80GG, 80TTA, 80TTB and 80U. b) Income tax slabs and rates as per old and new tax regime including Education cess, Higher education cess, surcharge (as applicable for relevant assessment year) c) Problems on Computation of Gross Total Income, Taxable Income and Income Tax liability of an Individual assessee considering the computed income under the heads of Salary, House Property and Other Sources.
+No te: Academic year will be considered as Assessment Year.